Posted 30 December 2016 by Keith Osborne

-Help to Buy: Equity Loan is available for properties costing up to £600,000.
-If you qualify for the scheme then you put down 5% of the purchase price of a new home.
-You then receive a 20% loan from the government’s Homes and Community Agency to add as a deposit.
-The remaining 75% of the property price is paid for by a mortgage.
+This government scheme is available on new build properties costing up to £600,000.
+If you qualify for the scheme then you put down 5% of the purchase price of a new home and receive a 20% equity loan from the government, leaving you to find a mortgage for the remaining 75% of the property price.

 |Property price ||£400,000 (100%)|

 There are just a few criteria for the scheme: you must be purchasing your only home, and it must be your main residence, and you cannot rent out the home.